BujSet/introduction-to-zephyr/armFVPZephyrTutorial.md

 # Hardware Requirements:

-This tutorial was written based running on a Windows machine, but should work for others.
+The docker image used here now supports running on both arm64 and amd64 architectures for Linux.

 # Accesssing Docker Image: